Sirlizard/net-umbrella/README.md

 ## Events page (replaces Locations map)

-The `LocationsPage` component now functions as an Events & Plans page.
+The `EventsPage` component provides an Events & Plans experience.
 Key points:

 - Create events, tag friends, and view past events.
 Events are saved locally (localStorage) and, when signed in, persisted to Supabase in the `events` table with tags in `event_tags`.
 - LocalStorage key: `net-umbrella:events:v1`.